Revisiting the Platonic Representation Hypothesis: An Aristotelian View: Metrics and score definitions

 This weighting ensures that canonical correlations corresponding to principal directions receive higher weight than those corresponding to noise dimensions.

+\emph{What it measures:} like \gls{cca}, \gls{pwcca} treats representations as similar when they linearly correspond, but it counts agreement along high-variance directions more, so two representations are similar when their dominant directions align.

 \paragraph{RV coefficient.} The RV (``Relation between two sets of Variables'') coefficient~\citep{robert1976unifying,smilde2009rv} is a multivariate generalization of the squared Pearson correlation.
 It measures the similarity between two configuration matrices via their inner-product (Gram) matrices.
-Let $\mat{W}_X = \mat{X}\mat{X}^\top$ and $\mat{W}_Y = \mat{Y}\mat{Y}^\top$ be the sample inner-product matrices.
+Let $\mat{W}_X = \mat{X}_c\mat{X}_c^\top$ and $\mat{W}_Y = \mat{Y}_c\mat{Y}_c^\top$ be the inner-product (Gram) matrices of the centered representations $\mat{X}_c, \mat{Y}_c$.
 The RV coefficient is:

+\emph{What it measures:} the RV coefficient treats representations as similar when their point-by-point inner-product (Gram) matrices match.
+Like linear \gls{cka}, it captures global second-order geometry and is invariant to rotation but sensitive to scaling.
+Computed on centered representations (our default convention), the RV coefficient coincides exactly with linear \gls{cka}; we list it separately as it arises from a different historical motivation and include it for completeness.